-2017 is the 140th anniversary of the death of Chief Crazy Horse.
-As a new immigrant of Chinese origin, Mr. Chen Weiming chose to create this heroic image as the first exhibition work in the park, which is of special significance to commemorating the natives fighting for democracy and freedom on American soil.
+In 2017, the 140th anniversary of Chief Crazy Horse's death, as a new Chinese immigrant, Mr. Chen Weiming chose to create this heroic image as the first exhibition work in the park, which is particularly meaningful to commemorate the indigenous people who fought for democracy and freedom on American soil.